Read these first and then feel free to ask me more: email

 How long can I access the classes?

-All of the classes are self directed and all of the classes allow access until the end of 2018.
+All of the classes are self directed and all of the classes allow lifetime access!

 What is the format for the classes?